UniMath/agda-unimath/src/trees/full-binary-trees.lagda.md

 ## Idea

 A
-{{#concept "full binary tree" Agda=full-binary-tree WD="full binary tree" WDID="Q29791667"}}
+{{#concept "full binary tree" Agda=full-binary-tree WD="full binary tree" WDID=Q29791667}}
-is a finite [directed tree](trees.directed-trees.md) that can in which every non-leaf node has a specified left branch and a specified right branch.
-More preciesly, a full binary tree consists of a root, a left full binary subtree and a right full binary subtree.
+is a finite [directed tree](trees.directed-trees.md) in which every non-leaf node has a specified left branch and a specified right branch.
+More precisely, a full binary tree consists of a root, a left full binary subtree and a right full binary subtree.

 ## Definitions